3hhh/qcrypt/README.md

 ### qcryptd

 In order to manage new chains initialized with `qcrypt luksInit` or previously unmanaged chains with `qcryptd`, you'll have to create one ini configuration file per chain inside the `[qcrypt(d) installation directory]/conf/default` folder.
-An example ini file can be found at [TODO](TODO).
+An example ini file can be found [here](https://github.com/3hhh/qcrypt/blob/master/conf/examples/ex01.ini).

 It is then recommended to check that configuration with `qcryptd check`.
 Assuming your configuration was found to be correct, you can start the qcryptd service with `qcryptd start` and further control it with `qcryptd stop` and `qcryptd restart`.
 Configuration file changes require a `qcryptd -c restart`.